WombatRancher/tripsit-dev/README.md

 If you don't see, this, make sure to File > Open workspace from file > Select tripsit-dev.code-workspace

 **Build the environment**
-Open a new terminal in VSCode using the @tripsit workspace
+Open a new terminal in VSCode using the @TripSit workspace
 > ./tsctl chkenv

 This makes sure your environment has all the required software installed.
 This may ask you to restart WSL, you can do that via: